This Lubitz' Leon Trotsky Bibliography (LLTB) is part of Lubitz' TrotskyanaNet (LTN)

 [3] "Indeed, the history of Trotskyism seems to have been a history of greater and greater dissension between fewer and fewer people, all claiming that their group – and their group alone – was the one and only true heir to the great man who founded the Fourth International back in 1938" [Cox, Michael: Trotsky and his interpreters, in: The Russian Review, 51.1992 (1), p.
 88.]

-[4] The three volumes of Isaac Deutscher's Trotsky trilogy (The prophet armed, The prophet unarmed, and The prophet outcast) were originally published in Great Britain between 1954 and 1963 [for bibliographic details see chapter 2.1 of the LLTB]; they were translated into several languages.
-The outstanding significance and impact of this trilogy has been emphasized in many essays and reviews [many of which are recorded in chapters 8.2.02 and 9 of the LLTB]. – "Trotsky was fortunate, however, in one respect: the fact that Isaac Deutscher became his biographer.
-Whatever his limits as a theorist, Deutscher served Trotsky supremely well and probably did more than a whole generation of Trotsky's feuding followers to educate people about the life and times of the great revolutionary prophet" [Cox, Michael: Trotsky and his interpreters, in: The Russian Review, 51.1992 (1), p.
-98].
-It took some 30 years before another heavyweight biography on Trotsky saw the light, namely Pierre Broué's French-language Trotsky (Paris, 1988), which unfortunately never has been translated into English as at 2011, and just another 21 years before Robert Service presented his English-language Trotsky (London, 2009, as the third book in his biographical trilogy about the leaders of the early Soviet state; as at 2011 this book has been published in French and Spanish, too).
-Service's Trotsky immediately has caused lively and vitriolic discussions between historians and reviewers, particularly in Britain and the U.S.: while several reviewers highly praised his work, others not only emphasized the considerable number of sloppy factual errors occuring in Service's book and his missing carefulness with sources and referencing, but also doubted Service's intellectual integrity, citicizing his work as a piece of hackwork or a diatribe, completely unreliable as a reference and even failing to meet the basic standards of historical scholarship [see for example Patenaude, Bertrand M.: [Review], in: American Historical Review, 116.2011 (3), p.
-902, or Weber, Hermann: "Robert Service has written a diatribe, not a scientific polemic!", electronically published - originally in German - within the framework of the "World Socialist Web Site" in November 2011].
-Service's Trotsky even has been described - quite correctly - as a sort of 'second assassination' of Leon Trotsky, by pen instead of ice-pick). – Bibliographic data of several dozen reviews and analyses of Service's work are to be found in chapter 8.2.02 of our LLTB. – An almost complete listing of major and smaller biographies of Trotsky as well as of comprehensive works focusing on Trotsky's life and thought in general (inter alia the works by Carmichael, Cliff, Mandel, Marie, Payne, Renton, Segal, Serge, Swain, Thatcher, Vasetskii, Volkogonov, Wistrich, Zagrebel'nyi) is to be found in chapters 2.1, 2.2, and 3.1, respectively, of our LLTB].
+It took some 30 years before another heavyweight biography on Trotsky saw the light, namely Pierre Broué's French-language Trotsky (Paris, 1988), which unfortunately never has been translated into English as at 2016, and just another 21 years before Robert Service presented his English-language Trotsky (London, 2009, as the third book in his biographical trilogy about the leaders of the early Soviet state; translations of this book have been published in France, Germany, and Spain).
+Robert Service's Trotsky immediately caused a lively and vitriolic "historians' dispute", particularly in the United States, Britain, and Germany: while some reviewers highly praised his work, a considerable number of well-known historians, social scientists, and publicists (the majority of them can not at all be considered as being advocates of Trotsky and Trotskyism) not only emphasized the alarming number of sloppy factual errors occuring in Service's book [the German language edition of 2012 has been cleansed from many of those errors] and his missing carefulness with sources and referencing, but also doubted Service's intellectual integrity, criticizing his work as a piece of hackwork or a diatribe, completely unreliable as a reference and even failing to meet the basic standards of historical scholarship (see for example Bertrand B. Patenaude's review in American Historical Review, 116.2011 (3), p.
+902, and Hermann Weber's Robert Service has written a diatribe, not a scientific polemic!, electronically published - originally in German - within the framework of the "World Socialist Web Site" in November 2011).
+Service's Trotsky even has been described - quite correctly - as a sort of 'second assassination' of Leon Trotsky (by pen instead of ice axe, so to speak).
+However, far away from being the 'final' or 'definite' Trotsky biography, this publication undoubtedly has initialized a remarkable revival of an extensive and profound debate about Trotsky as man, politician, and theoretician.
+By the way, it should be mentioned that the (French) Wikipedia encyclopaedia has dedicated a long article to this publication, titled Trotski (Robert Service) (22 KB, accessed on July 31, 2012).
+Bibliographic data of well over 100 reviews, analyses and statements concerning Service's Trotsky, including meta-cricticism (reviews of reviews), are to be found in chapter 8.2.02 of the LLTB.

 [6] Knei-Paz, Baruch: The social and political thought of Leon Trotsky.
 Oxford, 1978, p.
 VIII. – The "rediscovery" of the "purist revolutionary", Leon Trotsky, even brought about a kind of "Trotsky cult" with corresponding literary and iconographical productions.
 Paul Preston, in this connection, titled a review article The Trotsky industry and wrote: "One hundred years after his birth, the architect of the October revolution occupies the highest pedestal in the Soviet pantheon of non-persons.
 In the capitalist world, to whose overthrow his life was devoted, he is the subject of a seemingly endless flow of books, not to mention films, television programmes and radio dramas.
 This is hardly surprising.
 It is not just that Trotsky's theoretical and practical genius is the very antithesis of Stalinist mediocrity.
 The continuing fascination of Trotsky for non-Marxists is in the personal tragedy of a man who flew so high and fell so hard" [Preston, Paul: The Trotsky industry, in: New Society, 51.1980 (902), p.
 134].